This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Example:

-If you run an online store, go to the Products section and add a product file in Google Shopping XML format or use the ready-made integrations available in the menu in the TOOLS section under the Integrations tab.
+Google Shopping XML format or use ready-made integrations available in the menu in the TOOLS section under the Integrations tab.

 To add products from an XML file: